 You better hurry because the bank will be closing soon.

-Now let’s see what the use of perché in Italian is.
+Now let’s see how to use perché in Italian.

 Use of perché in Italian

 We’ve said that perché in Italian has more than one meaning.
-First, it translates to both “why” and “because”.
+First, it can be translated as both “why” and “because”.

 Perché quel bambino sta piangendo?